tudows/PLIM/README.md

 **2016-05-11**
 * Add the angular plugin -- "angular-chart".
 * Add the smart maintain suggestion.
+* Add history operation parameters record.
 * Add powerline datum's statistics.

+**2016-05-12**
+* Add "moment" module.
+* Optimize the maintain analyse.
+* Add the more detail information about the maintain powerline.
+* Add the more detail information about the normal powerline.

 License